A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 Glamour Magazine's Top Ten College Women °

 Recognizes academic excellence, leadership experience, and involvement in campus and community affairs of female college JUNIORS.
 Applicants must be full-time Juniors with outstanding academic records; citizenship is open.
-Winners receive a $3000 prize, a trip to New York, a meeting with top female professionals, and recognition in the magazine.
-Campus contact: Timothy Jones, firstname.lastname@example.org.
+Winners receive a $3000 prize, a trip to New York, a meeting with top female professionals, and recognition in the magazine, as well as a chance to compete fora $20,000 grand prize.
+Campus contact: Timothy Jones at firstname.lastname@example.org.
 Application forms become available from Glamour in April.
 Click here for recent recipients.

 Gilman International Scholarships °